eslint/rfcs/designs/2025-css-vars-tracking/README.md

 ## Frequently Asked Questions

-**Why does `getVariableValue()` return a `Raw` instead of a string?**
+**Why does `getVariableValue()` return `Raw | Value` instead of a string?**

-The `getVariableValue()` method returns a `Raw` node instead of a string to preserve the original source information and maintain consistency with the AST structure.
-A `Raw` node contains not only the text value but also the location, which is valuable for rules that need to report issues or apply fixes at specific locations in the source code.
+The `getVariableValue()` method returns `Raw | Value` instead of a string to preserve the original source information and maintain consistency with the AST structure.
+A `Raw` or `Value` node contains not only the text value but also the location, which is valuable for rules that need to report issues or apply fixes at specific locations in the source code.
 Additionally, returning the actual AST node allows for future extensibility.
 If we later need to return more complex computed values or support different node types, the API won't need to change.

 ## Related Discussions